erkyrath/Inform6Lib-Testing/README.md

 Otherwise follow the format in existing tests:

 - Use `"Example $NUM"` as the `Story` header and `"^"` as the `Headline`.
 - We're only compiling to Glulx.
-If an example is really Z-code-only, skip it.
+If an exercise is really Z-code-only, skip it.
 - Spaces, not tabs.
 - Keep the framework simple.
-(Some examples are based on the _Ruins_ sample game from the DM4.
+(Some exercises are based on the _Ruins_ sample game from the DM4.
 You can include more code from _Ruins_ in your test if it makes sense, but you can also trim it down.)
 - Abbreviate test outputs where possible.
 If your test includes a movement command, just check for the name of the destination room, not the room description.
 If the example code writes a paragraph of static output, just check for the first phrase.
 - If the test output is randomized, use regexp checks to cover all the possibilities.
 - One test (asterisk line) is usually sufficient.
 But it's better to write two tests than to rely on `RESTART` or `UNDO` commands in your test script.